MicrosoftDocs/cpp-docs/docs/cpp/fastcall.md

 The **`__fastcall`** keyword is accepted and ignored by the compilers that target ARM and x64 architectures; on an x64 chip, by convention, the first four arguments are passed in registers when possible, and additional arguments are passed on the stack.
 For more information, see [x64 Calling Convention](../build/x64-calling-convention.md).
 On an ARM chip, up to four integer arguments and eight floating-point arguments may be passed in registers, and additional arguments are passed on the stack.

-For non-static class functions, if the function is defined out-of-line, the calling convention modifier does not have to be specified on the out-of-line definition.
+For nonstatic class functions, if the function is defined out-of-line, the calling convention modifier doesn't have to be specified on the out-of-line definition.
 That is, for class non-static member methods, the calling convention specified during declaration is assumed at the point of definition.
 Given this class definition:

 ```cpp
 struct CMyClass {